-Next you will need to install the correct drivers, You can refer to your original DVD for the initial install but eventually should update any new drivers.
-Look for the motherboard model number on the bottom of your M-Tech Laptop or find the barcode serial number that begins with PS@ and email this to your support representative and they will provide you with the correct and current driver set for your specific laptop model.
+Next, you will need to install the correct drivers, You can refer to your original DVD for the initial install but eventually should update any new drivers.
+Look for the motherboard model number on the bottom of your M-Tech Laptop or find the barcode serial number that begins with PS2 and e-mail this to your support representative and they will provide you with the correct and current driver set for your specific laptop model.

 Now that we have finished installing Windows 10, the hardest part is over.
 All we have to do now is install the hardware drivers for your system.

 The drivers on our website are in the correct order, meaning that the chipset driver is always installed first.